ameno-/pi-acp/README.md

 - `/thinking` - maps to 'mode' selector in Zed
 - `/clear` - not implemented (use ACP client 'new' command)

-The rest are not yet implemented due to ACP limitations (e.g. no history)

 ## Authentication / Setup (ACP Registry)

 This agent supports **Terminal Auth** for the ACP Registry.